SolarFlower-Vikasa/SunFlower/README.md

 # SunFlower
-# Solar Tracker Code for Vikasa
+# Dual-Axis Solar Tracking Code for Vikasa

 Vikasa translates to the opening or closing of a flower in Sanskrit, and is a project developed at the George Washington University by Zach Switzer,